Learn about the 10-year grant.

 2. Financial performance

-A First Nation government's financial statements for the preceding 5-year period must be in substantial compliance with certain financial performance standards as of March 31, 2019.
+A First Nation government's financial statements for the preceding 5-year period must be in substantial compliance with certain financial performance standards as of March 31 the previous fiscal year.
 To assist ISC in reaching its determination, the FMB will be asked to provide opinions to ISC on whether First Nation governments meet these standards.

 Specifically they must demonstrate: